spahrenk/CV/SPA_CV.md

 * I proposed the acquisition of the high-resolution JEOL TEM instrument, and oversaw the design, excavation, and renovation of specialized laboratory space for mechanical isolation of the instrument.

 * I supported and advised student research through a university/DOE national laboratory [partnership](#doe_partnership_2007).
 We modified a home-built metalorganic chemical vapor deposition system to synthesize epitaxial films of III-V compound semiconductors engineered for multi-junction photovoltaics.
-For over a decade, the MOCVD system found numerous opportunities for student research and external collaboration, with extensive hardware and [software](https://github.com/SPAhrenTech/MOCVD_Lib) customization.
+For over a decade, the MOCVD system was used for student research and external collaboration, with extensive hardware and [software](https://github.com/SPAhrenTech/MOCVD_Lib) customization.
+The inherint risks of MOCVD demanded attention to safety protocols and development of a hazard communication [system](https://github.com/SPAhrenTech/TGM_online).

 * We developed a computational method to extract alloy [compositions](https://doi.org/10.1017/S1431927612013761) of alloy films from energy-dispersive X-ray spectrometry.
 We also applied convergent-beam electron [diffraction](https://github.com/SPAhrenTech/CBED_fit) to metamorphic alloy films, to probe both composition and strain.